Skip to navigation Skip to content

 Partner of a refugee + Read more ...

-If there is coding on Marital Status (MS) screen for a Section 24 assessment, determine if it is still valid.
-These assessments mean the person is being assessed as un-partnered for all social security purposes which includes NARWP/Qualifying Residence Exemptions.
-If a person claims payment, the partner must be reassessed and placed on the partner rate or the exemption will not be applicable to the claimant.
+If a Section 24 exists, determine if it is still valid.
+Under Section 24, the person is assessed as un-partnered for all social security purposes which includes NARWP exemptions.
+For the exemption to apply, the customer must be placed on the partner rate.
 Do not refer to CIS if the Section 24 assessment is valid.
 See Treatment of a partnered person as single under Section 24 new determinations.

 • Reason for request (NCL started/request for explanation/application for formal review of decision/claim for different payment)